 It‘s cold outside.
 Time to wrap your hands in warm mittens to brave the cold.
 Suddenly a phone call comes in or you want to capture your friend doing a flip while iceskating.
 Unwrapping is no option!
 These classic shaped mittens come with a twist: the mittens can be converted into mitts.
 Flip them over to use your fingertips.

-The aran-weight yarn gives a warm thickness and makes it a quick project.
-Choose two contrasting colors to reveal the fractal.
+The Aran-weight yarn gives a warm thickness and makes it a quick project.
+Choose two contrasting colours to reveal the fractal.

 (PDF download only, exclusive of VAT)

 Donegal Yarns Aran Tweed, 100% Wool, 160 m (174 yards) per 100g;

 - 1 skein in Petrol Blue (main colour MC); 50g / 80 m / 87 yards used for the sample

 - 1 skein in Sunflower (contrasting colour CC); 50 g / 80 m / 87 yards used for the sample

 4.5 mm / US #7 DPNs, or size to obtain gauge